Skip to content

 Tax rates stack by specificity.
 A state-level rate of 6% plus a city-level rate of 2.25% yields 8.25% for that city.
 Configure from broadest to most specific.

-For industries requiring excise tax (alcohol, tobacco, fuel), the ExciseIQ extension registers an additional tax strategy that:
+For industries requiring excise tax (alcohol, tobacco, fuel), the ext_excise_engine extension (which replaces the deprecated ext_exciseiq, Decided #225) registers an additional tax strategy at stage 200 that:

-• Calculates per-unit excise amounts based on product attributes and jurisdiction.
+• Calculates per-unit excise amounts based on product traits and jurisdiction.

-• Returns excise tax lines alongside any sales tax lines from the basic strategy.
+• Returns excise tax lines alongside any sales tax lines from the stage-100 tier.

-ExciseIQ is activated per-channel in the admin extensions panel.
+The engine is activated per-channel in the admin extensions panel.
+The one-click migration tool copies legacy ext_exciseiq config into the new extension.

 Per-Line Tax Detail